Gravitational Wave and CMB Probes of Axion Kination: Dark matter and baryogenesis from axion rotations

 Even when the axion field velocity is larger than the mass, the axion self-interactions can cause parametric resonance (PR)~\cite{Dolgov:1989us, Traschen:1990sw, Kofman:1994rk, Shtanov:1994ce, Kofman:1997yn}, which fragments the axion rotation into axion fluctuations~\cite{Jaeckel:2016qjp, Berges:2019dgr, Fonseca:2019ypl}.
 The production of fluctuations by PR occurs at an effective rate \footnote{The effective rate is much smaller than the PR rate at the center of the first resonance band $\sim m_a^2/\dot{\theta}$ because of the narrow width of the band, the reduction of the axion velocity by the PR production~\cite{Fonseca:2019ypl}, and the reduction of the axion momentum by cosmic expansion.} given by~\cite{Fonseca:2019ypl}

+In order for kinetic misalignment to be effective, $\dot{\theta}$ must be larger than $m_a$ when $H\sim m_a$.
+Before $\dot{\theta}$ would become as small as $m_a$ so that the axion field would be trapped by the potential barrier, $\Gamma_{\rm PR}$ already becomes larger than $H$.
+Therefore, unless the angular momentum is close to the critical value for kinetic misalignment to occur, parametric resonance always becomes effective before the trapping by the potential occurs.
 On the other hand, the axion momentum $k_{\rm PR}$ generated at the time of PR is of order $\dot\theta/2$ due to the resonance condition.
 Therefore, the abundance of the axion is estimated as

 where the axion yield $Y_a$ is approximately conserved after PR.
 Here $C$ is a factor that should be determined by numerical computation.
 In Ref.~\cite{Co:2019jts}, $C\simeq 2$ was derived assuming the coherence of the axion rotation throughout the evolution.
 As noted in Ref.~\cite{Co:2021rhi}, the axion abundance is reduced by an $\mathcal{O}(1)$ factor in comparison with the estimation in Ref.~\cite{Co:2019jts} because of the extra energy of axions from non-zero momenta sourced by PR.
 Just after PR effectively occurs, the number-changing scattering rate of axion fluctuations is comparable to the Hubble expansion rate while axion fluctuations are over-occupied, so the number density may be further reduced by an $\mathcal{O}(1)$ factor, which should be determined by lattice computation; see also the discussion in~\cite{Micha:2002ey,Micha:2004bv,Co:2017mop}.
 We use the reference value $C=1$ in this paper and demonstrate the impact of $C<1$ on observations by showing results for $C = 0.3$.
 Requiring axion dark matter from the kinetic misalignment mechanism, we obtain a prediction on $T_{\rm KR}$,